ShieldBattery/bw-chk/Readme.md

 - `x`, `y` are the coordinates in pixels
 - `spriteId` is the sprite type (integer)

-### chk.encoding
+### chk.encoding()
 The encoding specified in constructor, or the heuristically determined one if 'auto' was specified.
 Note that most English maps may be reported to have Korean (cp949) encoding, as both encodings are ASCII-compatible.
+May be extended in future to also return 'mixed', if the map mixes both 1252 and 949.

 ### chk.maxPlayers(isUms)
 Returns the amount of *human* players that can play the map.
 As the player limit can be